warmcat/libwebsockets/lib/secure-streams/README.md

 The name of the trust store described in the `trust_stores` section to apply to validate the remote server cert.

+### `swake_validity`

+Set to `true` if this streamtype is important enough for the functioning of the device that its locally-initiated periodic connection validity checks of the interval described in the associated retry / backoff selection, are important enough to wake the whole system from low power suspend so they happen on schedule.

 ## http transport

 ### `http_method`